rogerbinns/apsw/doc/textsearch.rst

 Full Text Search module
 =======================

-Provided by the :mod:`apsw.fts` module.
-This includes :class:`FTS5Table` for creating and working with FTS5 tables in a Pythonic way, numerous :ref:`tokenizers <all_tokenizers>`, and related functionality.
+Provided by the :mod:`apsw.fts5` module.
+This includes :class:`Table` for creating and working with FTS5 tables in a Pythonic way, numerous :ref:`tokenizers <all_tokenizers>`, and related functionality.

-.. automodule:: apsw.fts
+.. automodule:: apsw.fts5
     :synopsis: Helpers for working with full text search
     :members:
     :undoc-members: